Malcolm X, Activist, and Master Teacher born

 Dr. William ‘Bill’ Green shares a classroom experience that connected effective teaching with Malcolm X through ones ability to expand critical thought

-Martin & Malcolm, The Importance Of Knowing History, Syl Jones
+The Importance Of Knowing History (Martin And Malcolm), Syl Jones

 Journalist and Playwright Syl Jones shares an important view of why knowing ones history thoroughly is important